hanish-rishen/RideShare/README.md

 yarn dev
 ```

-## The application should now be running on http://localhost:3000.
+### The application should now be running on http://localhost:3000.

-### License
+### License:
-## This project is open-source and available under the MIT License.
+### This project is open-source and available under the MIT License.

-## Thank you for using RideShare – Sharing rides, saving costs, and building a community.
+### Thank you for using RideShare – Sharing rides, saving costs, and building a community.